 Even if it’s the futon in the rec room… give yourself an oasis to plop down into at night.

 DIY can involve some hard work.
-You may or may not discover muscles in your body that you never knew existed.
+You may discover muscles in your body that you never knew existed.
 Your hands will feel dry and need some TLC.
 You’re likely going to feel exhausted.

 Particularly if your living room is ripped to shreds, you’ll want a room to chill out in on the days and evenings that you’re not working.